***Updated: November 16th, 2020***

-People have been betting on poker with three cards for hundreds of years, so it was a little surprising when Derek Webb showed up at the British Casino Association with his version of the game in 1994 and was denied the chance to sell Three Card Poker to United Kingdom operations.
-They told him to find statistics where it was already up and running and make a case for its uniqueness.
+People have been betting on poker with three cards for hundreds of years, so it was a little surprising when Derek Webb showed up at the British Casino Association with his version in 1994 and was denied the opportunity to sell Three Card Poker to United Kingdom operations.
+They told him to gather statistics where it was already up and running to make a case for its uniqueness.

-Since Webb’s variation was not actually being played anywhere he flew to the United States and began pitching his idea to executives in Las Vegas and Atlantic City.
-No one would bite, even as he demonstrated how quickly hands could be resolved and that House edge was a plump 3.5%, putting it near the top of the most profitable casino games for any establishment carrying it.
-Only Barry Morris, who was operating the Grand on the Mississippi Gulf Coast, became intrigued enough to offer a three-week test period to decide if they wanted to investigate further.
+Since Webb’s variation was not actually being played anywhere, he flew to the United States and began pitching his idea to executives in Las Vegas and Atlantic City.
+No one would bite, even though he demonstrated how quickly hands could be resolved with a plump House edge of 3½%, making it one of the most profitable casino games available at the time.
+Only Barry Morris, who was operating The Grand on the Mississippi Gulf Coast, became intrigued enough to offer a three-week test period to decide if further investigation was warranted.

-Webb raced down to Gulfport, Mississippi to quickly train the staff and set everything up.
-During the trial he resembled a carnival huckster lassoing players to explain rules and barking instructions to dealers to distribute the cards properly.
-At the end of three weeks, tables were filling and Morris found himself counting stacks of cash.
-Shuffle Master initially obtained rights to sell the title outside of Great Britain; Webb only gained the rights to distribute throughout the UK in 2002.
-It has become one of the biggest-selling proprietary gambling games of all time.
+Webb immediately raced down to Gulfport, Mississippi to train staff and set everything up.
+During the trial, he resembled a carnival huckster lassoing onlookers to explain rules while barking instructions to croupiers.
+After three short weeks, tables were filled while Morris reaped mountains of profits.
+Shuffle Master initially obtained the rights to sell it outside of Great Britain, with Webb only gaining legal permission to distribute it throughout the UK in 2002.
+It has subsequently become one of the largest-selling proprietary games of all time.

-Most who are familiar with traditional poker get confused in the beginning because the ranking of hands is different in Three Card.
-The highest possible is a straight flush, which is obviously better than a regular one.
+Those familiar with the traditional version are usually slightly confused starting off because the ranking of hands in Three Card is different.
+Highest possible is a straight flush, which is obviously better than a regular one.
 Also, most are disappointed to learn “Royals” don’t exist in this adaptation.

-Alternative variations also exist.
-In the UK, a version referred to as Prime includes a 3rd bet on the color of the cards.
-If all three are black or all three are red the payout is 3 to 1, while matching the dealer’s colors returns 4 to 1.
+Alternative variations also exist in the UK, referred to as Prime, including a 3rd wagering option on color of cards.
+If all three are black or red, a 3 to 1 return is realized, while matching the dealer’s colors yields 4 to 1.

-Another game-within-a-game is Six Card Bonus which is the best poker hand possible, combining the player’s cards with the dealer’s, resulting in a better hand.
-Extra payouts begin for 3 of a kind, and free funds that are simply gifted from the House, since it’s independent of the clash between the individual and their employee.
+Another game-within-a-game is Six Card Bonus, is the best result possible, combining all cards on the table to complete superior hands.
+Extra payouts commence at 3 of a kind with funds simply gifted from the House, since it’s independent of activity between clients and croupiers.

 How To Play

 Many opt for Three Card Poker to relax and mindlessly battle against the House.
-That said, according to optimum strategy, hands worse than Q-6-4 should be folded every time.
-If this formula sounds too hard to follow, merely fold anything without at least a Queen high.
+That said, according to optimum strategy, anything worse than Q-6-4 should be folded every time.
+If this formula sounds too hard to follow, merely fold if not holding at least a Queen high.

-Use this rule as a baseline for when to seek action and you’ll find the play fast-paced and easy to enjoy – just don’t get overly aggressive with the antes because bankroll can disappear very rapidly.
-Make sure to determine a budget before the session, and stick to it.
+Use this rule as a baseline to easily enjoy fast-paced action and don’t be overly aggressive with ante amounts because bankrolls can disappear extremely quickly.
+Ensure to determine a budget before beginning each session and stick to it.